Topology of Lagrangian fibrations and Hodge theory of hyper-K\"ahler manifolds: Introduction

 \end{thm}

 The connection between Theorem \ref{P=H} and Conjecture \ref{P=W} can be seen from the following differential geometric point of view.

 Let $\CM_{\mathrm{dR}}$ denote the de Rham moduli space parametrizing rank $n$ flat bundles.
-By \cite{Hit, Simp95}, the complex structure of $\CM_{\mathrm{dR}}$ is obtained via a hyper-K\"ahler rotation from the complex structure of $\CM_{\mathrm{Dol}}$.
+By \cite{Hit, Simp95} (see also \cite[Section 2]{HT} for the twisted case), the complex structure of $\CM_{\mathrm{dR}}$ is obtained via a hyper-K\"ahler rotation from the complex structure of $\CM_{\mathrm{Dol}}$.
 Moreover, the Riemann--Hilbert correspondence implies that the character variety~$\CM_B$ is biholomorphic to $\CM_{\mathrm{dR}}$,

 Hence Conjecture \ref{P=W} suggests that the perverse numbers associated with the Hitchin fibration \eqref{Hitchin_fib} can be calculated from Hodge theory after a certain hyper-K\"ahler rotation of $\CM_{\mathrm{Dol}}$ composed with a biholomorphic transformation.
-Since the Hodge numbers of a compact hyper-K\"ahler manifold do not change after hyper-K\"ahler rotations or biholomorphic transformations, we can view Theorem \ref{P=H} as a compact analog of the numerical $P=W$ conjecture.
+Since the Hodge numbers of a compact hyper-K\"ahler manifold do not change after hyper-K\"ahler rotations or biholomorphic transformations, we can view Theorem \ref{P=H} as a compact analogue of the numerical $P=W$ conjecture.

 A stronger and ``more than numerical'' version of Theorem \ref{P=H} is given in Theorem \ref{full_P=W}.
 Note that unlike the original~$P=W$, here one does \emph{not} expect a naive identification of the perverse and Hodge filtrations.
 The perverse filtration is topological and stays defined with $\mathbb{Q}$-coefficients after hyper-K\"ahler rotations or biholomorphic transformations, while the Hodge filtration is highly transcendental.
 Hence the matching necessarily involves nontrivial ``periods''.